rajnandan1/kener/docs/gh-setup.md

+---
+title: Github Setup | Kener
+description: Kener uses github for incident management.
+Issues created in github using certain tags go to kener as incidents.
+---

 # Github Setup

 Kener uses github for incident management.
 Issues created in github using certain tags go to kener as incidents.